You’ve likely come across the ongoing debate on EMS vs TENS regarding which method is superior.

 Electrical muscle stimulation (EMS) sends low-voltage electrical signals to the muscles via adhesive pads or electrodes.

 The goal of these muscular contractions varies.
-It can be to relieve inflammation or strengthen your muscles without pain or fatigue.
+It can relieve inflammation or strengthen your muscles without pain or fatigue.

-TENS or transcutaneous electrical nerve stimulation also transmits electrical impulses via adhesive pads.
-The target, however, this time is your nerves, not the muscles.
+Transcutaneous electrical nerve stimulation (TENS) also transmits electrical impulses via adhesive pads.
+The target, however, is your nerves, not the muscles.

-Both EMS and TENS units cause a slight tingling sensation to the body when used.
+Both EMS and TENS units cause a slight tingling sensation in the body when used.
 Also, treatment duration can last from a few minutes to less than an hour.

 We now know that EMS targets the muscles, while TENS aims for the nerves.
 But how do these two forms of electronic stimulation differ?

 EMS improves blood circulation.
-Increased blood flow through muscle stimulation, in turn, brings a lot of benefits.
+Increased blood flow through muscle stimulation brings many benefits.
 For instance, it relaxes your muscles, protecting you from inflammation or pain.

-Active people and athletes also need this effect to speed up muscle growth or recovery.
-It’s also helpful for people with injury or mobility issues as muscle stimulation can protect them from atrophy.
+Active individuals and athletes require this effect to enhance muscle growth and recovery.
+It is also beneficial for those with injuries or mobility challenges, as muscle stimulation can help prevent atrophy.

 TENS relieves acute and chronic pain.
 Electrical nerve stimulation can do this by improving your blood circulation.
 Pain-free impulses from a TENS unit also take over pain signals, resulting in instant relief.

 Science further explains this reaction through the gate control theory of pain.
-And lastly, stimulating the nerve endings encourages the release of endorphins, our body’s natural painkillers.
+Also, stimulating the nerve endings encourages the release of endorphins, our body’s natural painkillers.

-One way to settle the EMS vs TENS discussion is to understand their use.
+One way to settle the TENS machine vs EMS discussion is to understand their purpose or use.

 People in fitness centres and rehabilitation clinics, for instance, use EMS units for treating patients who need: